canonical/snapd/docs/rest.md

     * `pages`: the (approximate) number of pages
 * `sources`
     a list of the sources that were queried (see the `sources` parameter, below)
+* `suggested-currency`: the suggested currency to use for presentation, derived by Geo IP lookup.

 ### Parameters [fixme: is that the right word for these?]